Crossover rollouts continue with Porsche, Ford concept at LA show

+* Files for secondary offering of up to $75.0 million - sec filing

-LOS ANGELES Consumers' growing love affair with "crossover" vehicles that combine the functionality and cachet of sport utility vehicles with the comfort and performance of a car shows no signs of abating with Germany's Porsche (PSHG_p.DE) unveiling the compact luxury Macan.
+LOS ANGELES Nov 19 Consumers' growing love affair with "crossover" vehicles that combine the functionality and cachet of sport utility vehicles with the comfort and performance of a car shows no signs of abating with Germany's Porsche unveiling the compact luxury Macan.

 Porsche is just the latest in the global automotive industry to pile on more crossovers as it showed off its fifth model, including its second crossover, at the Los Angeles Auto Show on Tuesday night.

-Meanwhile, Ford Motor Co (F.N), which has numerous sport utility and crossover models in its lineup, was scheduled to introduce a design concept of its Edge on Wednesday that hints at the look of future versions of that mid-sized crossover.
+Meanwhile, Ford Motor Co, which has numerous sport utility and crossover models in its lineup, was scheduled to introduce a design concept of its Edge on Wednesday that hints at the look of future versions of that mid-sized crossover.

 "This is not a specialty product anymore.
 This is a core, mainstream body style," Ford's global marketing chief, Jim Farley, said of crossovers like the Edge concept.